oneki/oneki.github.io/docs/framework/auth/010_configuration.md

 }
 ```

-#### login/logout endpoint
+### Endpoint
-Some of the attributes of the configuration are the login and logout endpoints to interact with the backend.<br/>
+Some of the attributes of the configuration are the endpoints to interact with the backend.<br/>
 For example, in a Form based authentication, you must indicate the URL used to send the username / password to do the authentication.

 You can provide the value in two ways: